LOTUS mouthpieces are

 Musicals, commercials, studio sessions, and other situations requiring a wide range and variety of tones.

-・I usually use a shallow-cup mouthpiece, but I am not a reed player and want a louder sound.
+・I usually use a shallow cup mouthpiece, but I am not a reed player and want a louder sound.
 However, those who want help in the upper register.

-It can produce a sound that is even more like a reed mouthpiece than the M cup.
-It is ideal for high note ballads in big bands and other situations that require playing in the lower and middle registers.
-It is richer and more musically nuanced than a typical reed mouthpiece.
+It sounds even more like a reed mouthpiece than the M cup.
+The cup has more volume than an actual reed cup, making it ideal for players who say they can't play with shallow cups.It is also suitable for high note ballads in big bands and other situations where the lower and middle registers need to be played.
+It is richer than a typical reed mouthpiece and allows for more musical nuances.

-Comparative information (rim sizes 1, 2, 3, and 7; available in nickel silver)
+Comparative information (rim sizes 1, 2, 3, 7, 9, and 11; available in brass, bronze, or nickel silver)

 1M2 = GR 67MS, Monette B1-L S1, Bob Reeves 43.5M692, Schilke 17B3A, YAMAHA 16D4A